TikTok Demographics 2026: Key Stats & Trends

 TikTok’s user base is spread globally, with significant adoption in the following regions:

-Asia-Pacific remains TikTok’s largest market, driven by high engagement in countries like China, India, and Indonesia.
+The Asia-Pacific region remains TikTok’s largest market, driven by high engagement in countries such as China, India, and Indonesia.
 Meanwhile, North America and Europe continue to see steady growth.

 TikTok Usage Patterns